o3de/o3de.org/content/docs/userguide/lumberyard-upgrading.md

 1. Make changes to the new development branch only\.

-## Upgrading Lumberyard with an Existing Version in Source Control<a name="lumberyard-upgrading-version-source-control"></a>
+## Upgrading Lumberyard with an Existing Version in Source Control {#lumberyard-upgrading-version-source-control}

 Before you begin upgrading, check into source control the previous pristine version of Lumberyard\.